towersvault/shinpokered/README.md

 Includes english builds of Green and Red-JP versions.
 It swaps the graphics, Cerulean Cave layout, and a few lines of text to replicate the original japanese releases.
+The original release pokedex entries have been adapted from the Fire Red translations.
 It also has all the pokedex data in metric.

 Includes an english build of Blue-JP version.
-It swaps prizes, trades, and wild encounter data, and some text to replicate the original japanese release.
+It swaps prizes, trades, wild encounter data, and some text to replicate the original japanese release.
 It also has all the pokedex data in metric.

 Engine features from USA Yellow version have been backported.